sjnaik02/interrobang/README.md

 - This is not optimised for mobile.
 The public facing surveys themselves are responsive, but any dashboard pages are not.
 Use desktop for survey creation/management.
 - Things are slow and clunky.
 Perf improvements down the line.
-- Surveys do not auto-save.
-You have to save them manually.
 - There are no tests.
 - There's only 16 colours in the chart customisation palette.
 - Need a kanban board for feature tracking.